haysconun/blastospim-processing-pipeline-Jupyter/README.md

 You need a device with cuda-capable GPU(s) for this fine-tuning notebook.

+To install the NVIDIA driver for your GPU, see [here](https://www.nvidia.com/Download/index.aspx?lang=en-us) to download it.
+Also install the CUDA toolkit (by choosing one of the 11.x releases [here](https://developer.nvidia.com/cuda-toolkit-archive)).

 This assumes that you have installed requirements as outlined in the steps above (pip installing requirements).

 The commands below specify how a jupyter notebook is run on the Flatiron cluster (rusty).